-- It is levelling up we are not interested in making everyone equal if that is achieved at the expense of making some people or places worse off. - It is both place based and cohort focused this recognises that inequalities affect both people and places and we need to address both. - It is long-term we don't believe that there are quick fixes here and we believe the Council will have to demonstrate its commitment over the long term. - It is multi-dimensional as expressed in our Plan for Essex, we believe the actions to address levelling up will need to take place right across the Council and the wider system. - It is cross-cutting levelling up will not be achieved issue by issue, but by joining up our work at a place and/or people level. - It is structural we want to address root causes, not symptoms. - It embraces our statutory equalities responsibilities which remain the legal bedrock in tackling inequalities.
+- It is levelling up we are not interested in making everyone equal if that is achieved at the expense of making some people or places worse off. - It is both place based and cohort focused this recognises that inequalities affect both people and places and we need to address both. - It is long-term we don't believe that there are quick fixes here and we believe the Council and its partners will have to demonstrate its commitment over the long term. - It is a shared endeavour as expressed in our Plan for Essex, we believe the actions to address levelling up will need to take place right across the Council and the wider system. - It is cross-cutting levelling up will not be achieved issue by issue, but by joining up our work at a place and/or people level. - It is structural we want to address root causes, not symptoms. - It embraces our statutory equalities responsibilities which remain the legal bedrock in tackling inequalities. - It builds sustainable change supporting aspiration, enterprise and opportunity among individuals, families and communities rather than creating dependency. - It requires a diversity of approach blending service delivery, strategic place shaping, local capacity building, devolution and using our convening power. - It does not have a ceiling -nobody should be held back from opportunities to succeed in life.